chaoss/grimoirelab-sigils/docs/_chaoss-gmd-cde/pull_request_merge_duration.md

 This panel focuses on **Pull request merge duration**.

 This panel focuses on pull request merge duration, defined by the time between a code merge request and code commit.
 In this case, we focus on Github pull requests.
 When we measure Github, we cannot identify if a pull request has been merged, only if is open or closed.
-That's the reason why we will based our panel on pull request closing time
+That's the reason why we will base our panel on pull request closing time

 The main idea behind this panel is to help us identify a project state (growth maturity or decline) by answering custom queries like:
 * **What is the duration of time between code merge request and code commit?**